xelemorf/epaper-weather-epd2in13b_V4/README.md

 ![showcase](https://github.com/xelemorf/epaper-weather-epd2in13b_V4/assets/979681/0ba047d8-bf32-45f6-825e-cebcf3c97c2e)

-A program to display weather and other useless information you could get by looking at the window :)
+A program to display weather and other useless information you could get by looking at the window.
-This is based on Nerstak's project, I just added a Black-White-Red (epd2in13b_V4) display option and removed the DHT22 sensor requirement
+This is based on Nerstak's project, I just added a Black-White-Red (epd2in13b_V4) display option and removed the DHT22 sensor requirement.
 Please find Nerstak's project here: https://github.com/nerstak/epaper-weather

 ### Technologies used